3rd Global Conference

 Call for Presentations

-This call for presentations, proposals and performances addresses a serious, interdisciplinary and multicultural analysis of the phenomenon of celebrity.
-We encourage both an in-depth criticism of the state of contemporary culture as well as a legitimate recognition of celebrities’ and fans’ cultural value.
-Scholars, artists, writers, media representatives, sociologists, psychologists, anthropologists, and medical and law specialists are invited to send papers, reports, research studies, work-in-progress, works of art, workshops and pre-formed panels are invited on issues related to the following themes:
+We encourage both an in-depth criticism of the state of contemporary culture as well as a legitimate recognition of celebrities’ and fans’ cultural value in the context of the lives and deaths of stars.
+Scholars, artists, writers, media representatives, sociologists, psychologists, anthropologists, and medical and law specialists are invited to send papers, reports, research studies, work-in-progress, works of art, and workshop proposals on issues related but not limited to the following themes:

 - Definitions of celebrity-hood, stardom, fame, iconicity, charisma, uniqueness/singularity, mass culture/pop-culture, popularity